 Step 2: Bleed Radiators

-• Switch off the boiler and leave the radiators to cool.
+- Turn off the boiler and allow radiators to cool before bleeding them

 Step 3: Inspect Boiler Pressure